lukeaitkins/adylic-coding-challenge/README.md

 Send us a link to the github repository that we can easily clone and run.

 # Problem
-[Here](https://github.com/Adylic/react-coding-challenge) you can find the scheleton of the application.
+[Here](https://github.com/Adylic/react-coding-challenge) you can find theeleton of the application.
 Clone it and use as a starting point for your application.

 In the `/server` directory you can find a `mockFetch` function that you can use as if you were fetching the data from a real server.
 The `mockFetch` exposes two endpoints: `/variant` and `/columns`.